On Clarity in Performance Reporting

 Managerial clarity without governance clarity creates tension and role conflict.

 Clarity emerges only when these dimensions reinforce one another.
-It is therefore a system property, not a local property of a dashboard.
+It is therefore a system property, not a dashboard property.

 What clarity is not